PaddlePaddle/Parakeet/examples/wavenet/README.md

 1. `--config` is the configuration file to use.
 The provided configurations can be used directly.
 And you can change some values in the configuration file and train the model with a different config.
 2. `--data` is the path of the LJSpeech dataset, the extracted folder from the downloaded archive (the folder which contains metadata.txt).
 3. `--resume` is the path of the checkpoint.
-If it is provided, the model would load the checkpoint before trainig.
+If it is provided, the model would load the checkpoint before training.
 4. `--output` is the directory to save results, all result are saved in this directory.
 The structure of the output directory is shown below.

 ```text